VectorInstitute/FL4Health/vector_bootcamp_2025/ide_and_environment_guide.md

 srun --gres=gpu:1 --qos=m -c 8 --mem 16G -p t4v2 --pty bash
 ```

-This will reserve an t4v2 GPU and provide you a terminal to run commands on that node.
+This will reserve a t4v2 GPU and provide you a terminal to run commands on that node.
 Note that `-p t4v2` requests
-an t4v2 GPU.
+a t4v2 GPU.
 You can also access larger `a40` and `rtx6000` GPUs this way, but you may face longer wait times for
 reservations.
 The `-c 8` requests 8 supporting CPUs and `--mem 16G` requests 16 GB of **CPU** memory (not GPU memory).
 There may be a brief waiting period if the cluster is busy and many people are using the GPU resources.